petebachant/strava-analysis/README.md

 ## Setup

-If you look at the `dependencies` in `calkit.yaml` you'll see you need to define two environmental variables,
+If you look at the `requirements` in `calkit.yaml` you'll see you need to define two environmental variables,
 `STRAVA_CLIENT_ID` and `STRAVA_CLIENT_SECRET`.
 These can be obtained when you